 For programs meeting the review criteria for evidence of effectiveness, the review team will report information on program components and developer-intended and study-level implementation requirements.
-The information will be used to develop implementation profiles summarizing information about each intervention that will appear on the TPPER website.
-Data elements will be reported on three broad topics:
+For studies of components that meet review criteria of effectiveness, the review team will report implementation information separately from the information on full programs.
+The review team will use information from full programs and component studies to develop implementation profiles summarizing information about each program or component that will appear on the TPPER website.
+That site will report data elements on broad topics: For the program implementation profile:

 - Program overview.
 This section will summarize information about the program and its intended population and setting, and developer contact information. - Program components.
-This section will summarize information about the ingredients of the program, including its objectives and goals, content, and instructional methods.

-• Implementation requirements and guidance.
+This section will summarize information about the ingredients of the program, including its objectives and goals, content, and instructional methods. - Implementation requirements and guidance.
 This section will summarize information about program structure and timeline, staffing requirements, fidelity guidelines, and allowable adaptations.